-Be sure that the application form contains all the information requested as this data will be used by our staff to assess your child's need to attend the workshop.
+Be sure that the application form contains all the information requested as this data will be used by our staff to assess your child's needs.

 Note: Course and workshop dates are determined, in part, by public school schedules.
-We have tentative dates for the beginning of the course and workshop, however these dates may change once we know when public schools will be closing, since schools have experienced a number of snow days this winter.
+We have tentative dates for the beginning of the course and workshop, however these dates may change once we know when public schools will be closing.

 For More Information or Questions: